-Considering convergence and iteration time of fastDSA, the overall computational efficiency of fastDSA still remains superior to DSA.
+Considering convergence and iteration time of \fastDsaTermAbbriv\, the overall computational efficiency of \fastDsaTermAbbriv\ still remains superior to previous methods \citep{ostrow2023beyond}.
 To more precisely characterize convergence speed, we analyzed when each algorithm's loss curve flattened by collapsing run-by-run data into a single mean-loss trajectory per method.
 For each trajectory, we computed the discrete gradient as the absolute difference between successive loss values, $|\Delta \text{loss}|$, and used a small threshold (0.005) to define when changes become negligible.
 The stopping iteration was then defined as the first point where $|\Delta \text{loss}|$ dropped below this threshold, or alternatively, the iteration with the minimum gradient if no threshold was crossed.
-Despite converging slightly later, fastDSA variants was faster overall, requiring substantially less computational time per iteration compared to DSA (see, \autoref{fig:fig4_new}b-c, right, for each iteration time).
+Despite converging slightly later, \fastDsaTermAbbriv\ variants were faster overall, requiring substantially less computational time per iteration compared to DSA (see, \autoref{fig:fig4_new}b-c, right, for each iteration time).